dialtr/modern-cpp/README.md

 ## Contributing

-As stated, this is a personal project and my main goal is to learn, and gain experience with modern C++ features.
+As stated, this is a personal project and my main goal is to learn and gain experience with modern C++ features.
 However, if you notice problems with code or inaccuracies in my explanations, I would definitely want to hear from you.
 Feel free to reach out in that case!